mlco2/codecarbon/docs/edit/model_examples.rst

 In this case study, time of year might not be relevant in most cases, but localisation can have a great impact on carbon emissions.

-Here and in the graph below emissions equivalent are estimated using Microsoft Azure cloud tools.
+Here, and in the graph below, emissions equivalent are estimated using Microsoft Azure cloud tools.
-Code Carbon had developped its own mesuring tools.
+CodeCarbon has developped its own mesuring tools.
 The result could be different.

 Comparisons
 ---------------------

-Emissions for the 11 described models can be desplayed as below:
+Emissions for the 11 described models can be displayed as below:

 .. image:: ./images/model_emission_comparison.png
             :align: center